This is the character page for the Darksiders series of videogames. At present, all characters are listed by faction.

 Asshole Victim: When his arm is chopped off by Uriel and his head crushed by a newly restored War, you'd be hard pressed to find anyone who thinks he didn't deserve it.

-Ended as one even earlier when Samael gets War to unlock his Chaos Form, where he renders the Watcher momentarily powerless and lets War land a big punch on him.
+Ended as one even earlier when Samael gets War to unlock his Chaos Form, where he renders the Watcher powerless and lets War land a big punch on him.

 Ax-Crazy: He delights in seeing killing, and Silithia's death as not painful enough (despite her getting impaled on a giant spike before War tore her heat out), at least for his taste.